 James M. Flavin

-James M. Flavin is the Head of the Homeland Protection and Air Traffic Control Division at MIT Lincoln Laboratory.
-In this role, he has responsibility for research, development, evaluation, and technology transfer for surveillance technology and decision support system architectures spanning air traffic control efficiency, airport surface safety, aircraft collision avoidance, border surveillance, and homeland air defense.
+James M. Flavin is principal staff in the Homeland Protection and Air Traffic Control Division at MIT Lincoln Laboratory.
+Prior to this role, he served as the division head, where he was responsible for research, development, evaluation, and technology transfer for surveillance technology and decision support system architectures spanning air traffic control efficiency, airport surface safety, aircraft collision avoidance, border surveillance, and homeland air defense.

 He holds a BS degree in electrical engineering from Northeastern University and an MS degree in electrical engineering from the University of Michigan at Ann Arbor.